 Here are the ingredients you need to make my Nigerian Coconut rice...

 The recipe can be adapted for vegetarians by excluding the smoked mackerel and the ground crayfish.

 - Coconut milk: The Nigerian coconut rice is rice cooked with coconut milk.
 This is different to the Indian coconut rice, which is cooked with shredded coconut.
 You can either use freshly made coconut milk or canned coconut milk like I did.
 Please note that you cannot use the dairy replacement coconut milk from the refrigerator in the shops, as this is highly diluted and not meant to be cooked.
 If you prefer to make your coconut milk at home, this post will show you how.

-- Rice: I used golden basmati rice, but any non-sticky rice will work for this recipe.
+- Rice: I used golden/sella basmati rice as it is fluffy with a unique flavour, but any non-sticky rice will work for this recipe.
 Just follow the cooking instructions on the pack and remember to reduce the water quantity because of the added coconut milk.

 - Vegetables: As this coconut rice recipe is a one-pot meal, you should add vegetables for nutrients.
 I used peppers, but you can use your vegetable of choice.
 Green peas, sweet corn and carrots all go well with coconut rice.
 Whichever vegetable you choose, you must be aware of the cooking time.
 This will help you to know when to add it to the pot, as you do not want soggy overcooked vegetables in your Naija coconut rice.